cdpadilla42/chrisdpadilla.com/_posts/books2022.md

 **Ask Iwata by Satoru Iwata**

-I've written about my favorite nuggets from this book already: [serving those in front of you](/iwataontheinternet) and [Iwata's insight on working with creative people](/iwataonpeople).
+I've written about my favorite nuggets from this book already: [serving those infront of you](/iwataontheinternet) and [Iwata's insight on working with creative people](/iwataonpeople).
 It's not a full blown biography, but pieces of interviews Iwata has given that are strung together to tell his story in broad strokes.
 It turned out to be a surprisingly insightful read on leadership, creativity, and management.
 And Iwata's story is simply _legendary_.

 <div className="clearfix">